No Time for Love (1943 film): Plot

 Sometime later, the tunnel project is threatened by repeated cave-ins resulting from the constant flow of "muck" coming in from the riverbed.
 The project's one hope at stabilizing the muck is a new machine and chemical process invented by Ryan—an engineer—who was working as a sandhog to better understand the problems of underwater construction.
 Assigned to cover the testing of this new machine, Katherine returns to the tunnel and is shocked to learn that the inventor is Ryan.
 She sneaks into the testing area and finds a good vantage point, while Ryan and the sandhogs start up the machine and remove some planks holding back the muck.
 At first the test appears to fail, but as Katherine takes several photographs, the chemical reaction begins to solidify the muck.
 Just then a breach of the upper wall creates a muck-slide that nearly buries Katherine.
 Ryan and the others abandon the machine to save her.
 Afterwards, the officials declare Ryan's test a failure.

 After everyone leaves, Katherine convinces Roger and one of the sandhogs to accompany her back into the tunnel to retrieve the camera, which she believes can prove that the machine was working.
 They find the camera and indeed the photos show that the muck flow was stopping when the breach occurred.
 When she shows her proof to the city officials, they agree to move forward with the project under Ryan's leadership, accepting Katherine's condition that Ryan never know that she was responsible for the decision.
 Believing that Ryan will never forgive her for all the trouble she's caused, she accepts Henry's marriage proposal.

 Knowing that Katherine is still in love with Ryan, Roger visits him at his office and reveals her plan to marry Henry, despite her true feelings for Ryan.
-One of Ryan's showgirl acquaintances overhears and goes to Katherine's apartment, barges into her engagement party, and warns her to stay away from Ryan.
+Darlene, one of Ryan's showgirl acquaintances overhears and goes to Katherine's apartment, barges into her engagement party, and warns her to stay away from Ryan.
 When she slaps her, Katherine responds by knocking her off her feet with one punch just as Ryan arrives.
 Ryan takes Katherine and Henry into her bedroom.
-Holding up Henry with one hand and the "chaiah" with the other, he asks her to choose.
+Holding up Henry with one hand and the "chair" with the other, he asks her to choose.
 When she chooses Ryan, he picks her up, throws her over his shoulder, and proudly walks off to get married.